oreplay/oreplay-backend/README.md

 Follow cakephp [plugin](https://book.cakephp.org/4/en/plugins.html) documentation:
 - Bake a plugin with `bin/cake bake plugin Thename`
 - Add new directories to `composer.json` and refresh autoload cache with `composer dumpautoload` (remind the team to run this in every local laptop, or they may get errors)
 - Remember to add the new route to tests in `phpunit.xml`
 - Add new plugin to `migrationList()` in `app_rest/config/bootstrap.php`
 - Add new plugin to `bootstrap()` in `app_rest/src/Application.php`

 # Migrations

+We are working on two different databases `phputesting` for testing and `app_rest` for local development.

-Migrations should be the only way to perform changes in the database schema
+Migrations should be the only way to perform changes in the database schema.

+Plain sql scripts should be avoided due to:
+- SQL injection
+- Lack of database motor abstraction

+Seeds: Will deinfine the initial state of development the database (and could be also defining the initial basic state for the production database)

 More info about [phinx](https://book.cakephp.org/phinx/0/en/migrations.html) and the migration plugin on [cake book](https://book.cakephp.org/migrations/3/en/index.html)